-Certain supplementary information and required supplementary information includes partial summarized comparative information for the year ended June 30, 2014.
-The summarized comparative information was derived from the County's June 30, 2014 financial statements, audited by Kafoury, Armstrong & Co., who joined Eide Bailly LLP on December 15, 2014, who expressed an opinion that the accompanying information and the budgetary comparison information, required supplementary information, as of and for the year ended June 30, 2014, was fairly stated in all material respects in relation to the 2014 financial statements taken as a whole.
+Certain required supplementary information includes partial summarized comparative information for the year ended June 30, 2014.
+The summarized comparative information was derived from the County's June 30, 2014 financial statements, audited by Kafoury, Armstrong & Co., who joined Eide Bailly LLP on December 15, 2014, who expressed an opinion that the accompanying required supplementary information, as of and for the year ended June 30, 2014, was fairly stated in all material respects in relation to the 2014 financial statements taken as a whole.